 Due to the significant findings regarding child trafficking in the Eastern Province, indicating that child trafficking is an issue of major concern for Sierra Leone, country partners requested that APRIES conduct a similar prevalence study in Kambia, located in the North West province, which is on the opposite side of the country, in order to assess the prevalence of child trafficking in the Kambia district.
-The present study replicates the overall study design and methodology used in the previous baseline study (Okech et al., 2022), by using a mixed-methods approach to collect and analyze data related to child trafficking and child labor prevalence as well as understanding the context for child trafficking in Kambia.
+The present study replicates the overall study design and methodology used in the previous baseline study (Okech et al., 2022), by using a mixed-methods approach to collect and analyze data related to child trafficking in Kambia.
 This background section will provide more information about the context of the Kambia district.
 For more background about the context of child trafficking in Sierra Leone overall, as well as the national anti-trafficking policy landscape, please see the Eastern Province baseline study (Okech et al., 2022).